matthewlehner/matthewlehner.net/src/pages/2015-12-21-2015-in-review/index.md

 ---
 title: "2015 in Review: OneFeather Product Development"
 date: 2015-12-21T17:59Z
-tags: draft
+tags: ["draft"]
 path: "/2015-in-review"
 ---

 > 2015, What a year!
-The overall theme of the year for me, has been about finding
+The overall theme of the year for me, has been about
-> work-life balance and cutting out the things that don't matter.
-Financially
+> finding work-life balance and cutting out the things that don't matter.
-> speaking, it's been the best year of my life, but this is largely due to 6
+> Financially speaking, it's been the best year of my life, but this is largely
-> months of work without breaks from January — June.
+> due to 6 months of work without breaks from January — June.

 > ## OneFeather